Jonas1312/knowledge-base/base/science-tech-maths/programming/dev-tools/docker/docker.md

 docker kill <container-id>  # kill a container.
 It is different from stop because it kills the container immediately, while stop sends a SIGTERM signal to the container, which gives it time to clean up before exiting. docker logs <container-id>  # show the logs of a container docker rm <container-id>  # remove a container

+# To remove all containers and images:
+docker stop $(docker ps -aq) && \  # list and stop all containers docker rm $(docker ps -aq) && \  # remove all stopped containers docker builder prune -af && \  # remove all dangling build cache docker image prune -af && \  # remove all dangling images docker system prune -af  # remove all stopped containers, all dangling images, all volumes, all networks
 ```

 ## Developing with Docker